63 Notable alumni of

 -

-Gwendolyn Zoharah Simmons, formerly Gwendolyn Robinson, is senior lecturer emerita following her retirement from the University of Florida in 2019.
+Gwendolyn Zoharah Simmons is an American activist and retired academic.
+She is senior lecturer emerita at the University of Florida since her retirement in 2019.
 Her research has explored Islamic feminism and the impact of Sharia law on Muslim women.
-She is a civil rights activist, serving as a member of both the Student Nonviolent Coordinating Committee and the Nation of Islam (NOI).
-Simmons has received a number of prestigious fellowships, including a Fulbright Fellowship, USAID Fellowships, and an American Center of Oriental Research Fellowship.
+She is a civil rights activist who served as a member of both the Student Nonviolent Coordinating Committee (SNCC) and the Nation of Islam (NOI).

 -